Neath Port Talbot County Borough

 The county borough borders the other principal areas of Bridgend and Rhondda Cynon Taff to the east, Powys and Carmarthenshire to the north and Swansea to the west.
 Its principal towns are Neath, Port Talbot and Pontardawe.
 It stretches from the coast to the borders of the Brecon Beacons National Park.
 The majority of land is upland or semi-upland in character, and 43% is covered by forestry with major conifer plantations in upland areas.
 Most of the lower lying flat land is near the coast around Port Talbot.
 An extensive dune system stretches along much of the coast, broken by river mouths and areas of development.
 The upland areas are cut by five valleys: Vale of Neath, Dulais Valley, Afan Valley, Swansea Valley, Upper Amman Valley.

-There are four local nature reserves at Eaglesbush Valley, Pany-y-Sais Fen, Swansea Canal and Bryn Tip.
-Crymlyn Bog is a RAMSAR, SAC, SSSI and NNR
+There are five local nature reserves at Eaglesbush Valley, Pany-y-Sais Fen, Swansea Canal, Bryn Tip and Cwm Du Glan & Glanrhyd Plantation.
+Crymlyn Bog National Nature Reserve is also a RAMSAR, SAC, SSSI

 Eglwys Nunydd Reservoir